We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 Following are some questions you’ll want to ask yourself, along with a list of the pro’s and con’s for each of the different styles of recreational vehicles on the market today.

-This will definitely be helpful if you’re in the market for a new or used RV….
+These tips will definitely be helpful if you’re in the market for a new or used RV!

 Basically, the 2 main types of RVs are: travel trailers and motorhomes.